1. General Information

 11. Product pricing

 We hope that all this information will be useful for our potential customers.
 Obviously Xtuners dials are on another level and have no analog on the market.
 Unfortunately quality comes at a price and for this reason we can not compete with other companies.
-They can beat our prices any time, but they can never reach the quality of our products.
+They can beat our prices for custom made dials any time, but they can never reach the quality of our products.
 Since October 2018 we offer quantity discounts.
 Resellers can benefit from this new price policy with well balanced quantity / price / quality ratio.
 Custom work in OEM quality will still be available for high budget projects.